static-web-server/static-web-server/docs/content/configuration/config-file.md

 The TOML `[general]` section allows adjusting the current options available via the CLI/ENV ones.

-So they are equivalent to each other **except** for the `-w`, --config-file` option which is omitted and can not be used for obvious reasons.
+So they are equivalent to each other **except** for the `-w, --config-file` option which is omitted and can not be used for obvious reasons.

 !!! info "Config file-based features are optional"
     All server feature options via the configuration file are optional and can be omitted as needed.